ilios/ilios/docs/env_vars_and_config.md

 ## Why Environment Variables?

-Many users have asked why we have decided to deprecate the `parameters.yml` file for ENV vars and there are several reasons that are best summed up by the makers of the Symfony framework in their [Symfony 3.2 release notes](https://symfony.com/blog/new-in-symfony-3-2-runtime-environment-variables), from when they first introduced the change themselves:
+Many users have asked why we have decided to deprecate/remove the `parameters.yml` file for ENV vars and there are several reasons that are best summed up by the makers of the Symfony framework in their [Symfony 3.2 release notes](https://symfony.com/blog/new-in-symfony-3-2-runtime-environment-variables), from when they first introduced the change themselves:

 >[Configuration Options set as Runtime ENV variables] are one of the main concepts of the [twelve-factor app methodology](https://12factor.net/).
 Their main advantages are that they can be changed between deploys without changing any code and that they don't need to be checked into the code repository.